Program customization

 Number of hours16h

-Evaluation2 reports and a poster
+Evaluation2 reports and one poster

 ManagersNicolas Busset